SimonLy95/MonthlySlip/README.md

 <br /> Notes:
 1. Made with eclipse and IntelliJ using Java version 16 and 11 depending on which file.
+Java 16 is recommended for MonthlySlipSimple.
 2. The aws version is not working at the moment, currently trying to aws and spring.
 Currently stuck on pipeline phase, source > build working but not deploy.
 3. The executable version is running on old code.
 4. If the user wants to store data into a database, JSON can be an option.